Ready to take the first step in a life-long motorcycling journey?

 If you are not already a licensed rider, the next step is to learn to ride.
 Even if you've never swung a leg over a motorcycle before, don't worry.
 A New Jersey Motorcycle Safety Foundation course will teach the skills and knowledge you need to ride with confidence.
 The Harley-Davidson Riding Academy will even administer the New Jersey road test necessary for licensing.
 Click here for details.

 STEP THREE: GET GEARED UP

-While learning to ride, you'll need some basic gear: a helmet, jacket and gloves, over-the-ankle boots and eye protection.
-Gear that is designed for motorcycling not only provides great functionality, but it also offers the most comfort.
+While learning to ride, you'll need some basic gear: a helmet, jacket, gloves, over-the-ankle boots, and eye protection.
+Gear that is designed for motorcycling not only provides great functionality but also offers the most comfort.
 Our staff is always available to share their expert advice on choosing gear that fits well and looks great!

 STEP FOUR: BUY A BIKE

 After completing your beginner rider safety course, you should have an idea of whether you are ready to purchase your first motorcycle.
 Click here for advice on every aspect of the purchasing process or stop by our dealership, we would be happy to help you find the bike that's parked in your dreams.